 Important Note Regarding Training

 Tutor training is a vital component to any successful tutoring program.
 Professional staff in Penn State Learning encourage you to participate in a one-credit course that will help you develop an awareness of the needs of the students you will tutor.
-The Peer Tutoring (C I 200) course is designed to review and discuss setting-up and organizing a tutoring session, individual versus group tutoring, understanding learning styles, communicating cross culturally with students, the importance of study skills and more.
+The Peer Tutoring (C I 200) course is designed to review and discuss setting-up and organizing a tutoring session, individual versus group tutoring, understanding learning preferences, communicating cross-culturally with students, the importance of study skills and more.
 Course information is available upon request.

 Thank you for your interest in the Guided Study Group leader position!
 Vacant positions are Chem 112B, Econ 102, Math 140, Phys 212 & 251, Stat 200 and 250.
-To apply, refer to the job posting Part-time Guided Study Group Leader - Undergraduate Education #0000022682.
+To apply, refer to the job posting Undergraduate Guided Study Group Leader 0000027901.